Pete Carroll is concerned about Darrell Taylor's injury but likes the Seahawks defensive line's 'real good juice'

 Fellow tackle Poona Ford is also being “taken care of,” in the words of coach Pete Carroll, dealing with an apparent calf issue.
 But he too could likely play if the Seahawks had a game this week.

-Reed and Ford leaving practice early Friday led to renewed speculation whether the Seahawks would add a veteran to beef up the line, possibly the team’s biggest positional question mark entering training camp.
+Reed and Ford leaving practice early Friday led to renewed speculation whether Seattle would add a veteran to beef up the defensive line, possibly the team’s biggest positional question mark entering training camp.
 As you may have heard, the Seahawks had just 28 sacks last season, fewer than all but one other NFL team.

 With nothing seriously wrong with Reed and Ford, Carroll indicated Tuesday during a Zoom session with reporters that, for now, he’s just fine with the depth at defensive tackle, even if Reed and Ford are the only two at that spot with significant experience.